whyliuxing/reverse-engineering-journal/README.md

 ## *1/20/17 (ELF Files)*
 * ELF file header starts at offset 0 and is the roadmap that describes the rest of the file.
 It marks the ELF type, architecture, execution entry point, and offsets to program headers and section headers
 * Program header table let the system knows how to create the process image.
-It contains an array of structures, each describing a segment and a segment contains one or more sections
+It contains an array of structures, each describing a segment.
+A segment contains one or more sections
 * Section header table is not necessary for program execution.
 It is mainly for linking and debugging purposes.
 It is an array of ELF_32Shdr or ELF_64Shdr structures (Section Header)
 * Relocatable objects have no program headers since they are not meant to be loaded into memory directly
 * .got (Global Offset Table) section: a table of addresses located in the data section.
 It allows PIC code to reference data that were not available during compilation (ex: extern "var").
 That data will have a section in .got, which will then be filled in later by the dynamic linker